AE Golf News

 Designed with match play, not stroke play, in mind, Werner said, “The design forces players to decide how aggressive they want to be and opens up the possibility for every club in the bag to be used.”

-Highlighting the Par-5 2nd, referring to it as “the prettiest hole on the course,” Werner said, “With a large water hazard along its right side, No. 2 challenges you to decide how aggressive you want to be off the tee in order to be gain a better angle to a green that from back to front is very narrow and features a false front.”
+Referencing the Par-5 2nd as “the prettiest hole on the course,” Werner explained, “With a large water hazard along its right side, the tee shot invites players to take on as much risk in order to shorten the hole and gain a better angle to a narrow green that slopes from back to front, featuring a false front.”

-The Par-4 13th is perhaps the most evident example of the risk/reward on The Match.
-At 298 yards, the drivable Par-4 features a slightly elevated, severely contoured green, which is protected by a greenside bunker and five bunkers positioned sixty yards short.
+Later in the round, the Par-4 13th is reminiscent of both the Par-3.5 14th at Ohoopee Match Club, where Hanse drew inspiration for the culture of the Match Course, and the Par-4 16th at nearby The Park West Palm.
+At 298 yards, this drivable Par-4 features a slightly elevated, severely contoured green, protected by a greenside bunker, five bunkers positioned sixty yards short, and a steep run-off behind the green.

-“When you’re standing on the tee, you think it’s an easy hole but if you carry it even slightly long, a short chip can quickly go off the green.
-I’ve made an eagle, birdie a handful of times, and probably bogey more that I’ve made par,” said Spector.
+“When you’re standing on the tee, you think it’s an easy hole, but if you carry it even slightly long, a short chip can quickly go off the green.
+I’ve made an eagle, birdie a handful of times, and probably bogey more than I’ve made par,” said Spector.

-In transforming a relatively flat and monotonous design, Hanse and Wagner vastly delivered in designing a unique, challenging, and enjoyable course that has cemented The Match at Jonathan’s Landing Golf Club as one of top courses in the Palm Beach/Jupiter area.
+In transforming a relatively flat and monotonous property, Hanse and Wagner delivered a unique, challenging, and enjoyable course that has cemented The Match at Jonathan’s Landing Golf Club as one of the top courses in the Palm Beach/Jupiter area.

 1 Comment